Spamdexing

 Spamdexing (also known as search engine spam, search engine poisoning, black-hat search engine optimization, search spam or web spam) is the deliberate manipulation of search engine indexes.
-It involves a number of methods, such as link building and repeating unrelated phrases, to manipulate the relevance or prominence of resources indexed, in a manner inconsistent with the purpose of the indexing system.
+It involves a number of methods, such as link building and repeating related or unrelated phrases, to manipulate the relevance or prominence of resources indexed in a manner inconsistent with the purpose of the indexing system.

-Spamdexing could be considered to be a part of search engine optimization, although there are many search engine optimization methods that improve the quality and appearance of the content of web sites and serve content useful to many users.
+Spamdexing could be considered to be a part of search engine optimization, although there are many SEO methods that improve the quality and appearance of the content of web sites and serve content useful to many users.

 Overview

 Search engines use a variety of algorithms to determine relevancy ranking.
 Some of these include determining whether the search term appears in the body text or URL of a web page.
 Many search engines check for instances of spamdexing and will remove suspect pages from their indexes.
-Also, search-engine operators can quickly block the results listing from entire websites that use spamdexing, perhaps in response to user complaints of false matches.
-The rise of spamdexing in the mid-1990s made the leading search engines of the time less useful.
-Using unethical methods to make websites rank higher in search engine results than they otherwise would is commonly referred to in the SEO (search engine optimization) industry as "black-hat SEO".
+Also, search-engine operators can quickly block the results listing from entire websites that use Spamdexing, perhaps in response to user complaints of false matches.
+The rise of Spamdexing in the mid-1990s made the leading search engines of the time less useful.
+Using unethical methods to make websites rank higher in search engine results than they otherwise would is commonly referred to in the SEO (search engine optimization) industry as "black-hat" SEO.
 These methods are more focused on breaking the search-engine-promotion rules and guidelines.
 In addition to this, the perpetrators run the risk of their websites being severely penalized by the Google Panda and Google Penguin search-results ranking algorithms.

-Common spamdexing techniques can be classified into two broad classes: content spam (or term spam) and link spam.
+Common spamdexing techniques can be classified into two broad classes: content spam (term spam) and link spam.